jasonalmaturner/jQuery2edit/README.md

 	$(document).ready(function() {//ALL CODE GOES IN HERE});

-This essentially allows us to load our app when the document loads.
-It's a weird jQuery thing, but it's what we do.
-Remember, all of the code in our app.js will go within the {} of the above function.
+This essentially allows the app to load when the document loads.
+It's a weird jQuery thing.
+Remember, all of the code in the app.js will go within the {} of the above function.

 ###Basic Architecture

 We are going to be creating a todo list.
-So the easiest way to store a list of things is to create an array!
+So, the easiest way to store a list of things is to create an array!

 *app.js*